Back to guides

 4 min read

 This guide adds RefCampaign to a Next.js app using the npm SDK.
-The browser captures the affiliate session, your app identifies the user after signup, and your checkout route passes the RefCampaign session into Stripe metadata.
+Your CMP explicitly enables or refuses browser attribution, and your checkout route passes a consented RefCampaign session into Stripe metadata.

 Use this path when your app already has a Next.js frontend and a server route that creates Stripe Checkout sessions.